-- Beginning with the highest-scoring application assigned to a given county, the CPUC will evaluate whether proposed scoring falls below the EHCPLT/area budget. - If the pricing for the high scorer falls below the EHCPLT/area budget, the CPUC will preliminarily assign the PAUs in that application to that applicant, including the PAU(s) that overlap with other applications. - In the event the highest scoring application does not fall below the EHCPLT/area budget, the CPUC will repeat the process with the next highest scoring applicant. - If, following preliminary assignment of those PAUs, there are still PAUs that have eligible locations, the CPUC will repeat this process multiple times until as many as possible PAUs have been preliminarily assigned. - During this process, subject to the availability of time given the compressed statutory timeline, the CPUC may offer applicants the opportunity to reduce their proposals below the EHCPLT/area budget.
+- In order to determine which overlapping applications will be compared to each other, the CPUC will use approximate county boundaries.
+Recognizing that many grant applications will traverse county boundaries, each application will be assigned to the county in which it has the most eligible locations. - Beginning with the highest-scoring application assigned to a given county, the CPUC will evaluate whether proposed scoring falls below the EHCPLT. - If the pricing for the high scorer falls below the EHCPLT, the CPUC will preliminarily assign the PAUs in that application to that applicant, including the PAU(s) that overlap with other applications. - In the event the highest scoring application does not fall below the EHCPLT, the CPUC will repeat the process with the next highest scoring applicant assigned to the county. - If, following preliminary assignment of those PAUs, there are still PAUs in the county that have eligible locations, the CPUC will repeat this process multiple times until as many as possible PAUs have been preliminarily assigned. - During this process, subject to the availability of time given the compressed statutory timeline, the CPUC may offer applicants the opportunity to reduce their proposals below the EHCPLT.